Skip to content

 • Monitor your credit report regularly and report any inaccuracies or suspicious activity to the credit bureaus and law enforcement authorities.

-• Exercise caution when dealing with credit repair companies and research their reputation and track record before signing any agreements.
+• Exercise caution when dealing with credit repair companies and research their reputation and track record before signing agreements.

 • Consider alternative options for improving your credit, such as working directly with creditors, creating a realistic budget, and seeking financial counseling.